JetBrains/kotlin-web-site/docs/topics/inline-functions.md

 >
 {style="warning"}

-Similar to non-local `return`, you can apply `break` and `continue` [jump expressions](returns.md) within lambdas passed as arguments to an inline function that encloses the loop:
+Similar to non-local `return`, you can apply `break` and `continue` [jump expressions](returns.md) in lambdas passed as arguments to an inline function that encloses a loop:

 ```kotlin
 fun processList(elements: List<Int>): Boolean {